Incoherent charge transport in an organic polariton condensate: Hopping-induced transitions neglecting vibrations

-For transitions to the upper polariton, we can proceed in a similar way.
-To identify the state with exactly one upper polariton excitation, we note that this state should exist within the manifold described by the (symmetric) collective spin operators $S^x,S^y,S^z$.
-As such, we can consider the state with one upper polariton to be the first excited state above the ground state defined in Eq.~(\ref{eq:largerhogs}).
-This corresponds to acting once with the operator which lowers the collective $x$ spin by one unit.
-Ignoring photons, this state is:
+For transitions to the upper polariton---i.e. a state $(N_{ex}-1)LP + UP$---we can proceed in a similar way.
+To identify the state with exactly one upper polariton excitation, we note that this state should exist within the manifold described by the (symmetric) collective spin operators $\hat S^x$, $\hat S^y$,$\hat S^z$.
+As such, we can consider the state with one upper polariton to be the first excited state in the symmetric sector.
+This corresponds to acting once on the state in Eq.~(\ref{eq:largerhogs}) with the operator which lowers the collective $x$ spin by one unit.
+This operator is: $\sum_n (-\ket{\ua}_n + \ket{\da}_n)(\bra{\ua}_n+\bra{\da}_n)/2$.
+Ignoring photons, this state is thus: